Is Single-View Mesh Reconstruction Ready for Robotics?: Desiderata

-\newhypbox{3}{ The reconstructed meshes should offer physically stable poses within 5$^\circ$ tilt of their scene pose, meaning that all objects are in a stable resting state and do not move when advancing simulated physics.
-This is crucial for ensuring accurate simulation of object interactions and maintaining the integrity of the reconstructed scene. }
+\newhypbox{3}{ The reconstructed meshes should offer physically stable poses within 5$^\circ$ tilt of their scene pose, meaning that all objects are in a stable resting state and the integrity of the scene is maintained when advancing simulated physics. }

 \paragraph{Partial Occlusion Resolution} Reconstruction models must accurately resolve partial object occlusions that are ubiquitous in real-world environments \cite{miao_safe_2023,wang_learning_2025}.
 Without proper occlusion handling, digital twins would contain incomplete objects, leading to incorrect simulation physics and failed manipulation attempts.
 Some 3D reconstruction models run a separate occlusion completion model in their pipeline which can lead to computational overhead and accumulation of reconstruction error \cite{agarwal_scenecomplete_2024}.
 Other works assume that objects tend to be symmetrical or follow other manual shape priors \cite{kong_vmap_2023, li_rico_2023}.
 Object stability, as described in the previous desideratum, can give valuable clues about the structure of occluded parts.